qinyuehaothomas/ADictionary_Blocker/readme.md

 1. if you want to add to wordlist:
     1. click the grey tick.

-## I guess now you have a breif idea on how to use it
+## Now you have a breif idea on how to use it